bch-tnc/eeg/README.md

 Current Project Objectives:
 - calculate power band values for each subwindow
 - save subwindow power band values in a matrix along with full-window power band values
+- change saving powerband values to be outside of calcPowerRatios
 - averaging power band values by drug treatment type, genotype, etc (don't recalculate power ratios)
 - add an isPlotted boolean to control graph output
 - use a periodogram instead of an fft in the power band value calculations